abhi0642/Movie_recommandation/README.md

 # Movie_recommandation
-I uses content based and collaborative filtering to recommend movie
+I have used content based and collaborative filtering to recommend movie